• Skip to content

 • We believe the only means of being justified, cleansed from our sin, saved from the eternal penalty of sin, and freed from sin’s control over our soul is through repentance and through faith in the precious blood of Christ.
 And we believe that personal salvation is evidenced in the regeneration of the believing man or woman by the Holy Spirit.

 • We believe the Scriptures teach a life of holiness.
-Sanctification is a separation from that which is evil and a dedication unto God.
+Sanctification is the process of being made holy—a separation from all that is evil and impure in order to live fully unto God— marked by His life, love, purity, and holiness.
 We believe all Christians should earnestly pursue sanctification by walking in obedience to God’s Word.

 • We believe that the Christian life is to be marked by obsession with, absolute surrender to, total dependency upon, and continual abiding in Jesus Christ through the indwelling Holy Spirit, which enables the believer to live a victorious and godly life.

-• We believe that Jesus will return to this earth in order to judge all that which has defied His Lordly position, claim that which was purchased by His blood, and rule and reign for eternity over all His possession.
+• We believe that Jesus will return in order to judge all that which has defied His Lordly position, claim that which was purchased by His blood, and rule and reign for eternity over all His possession.

-Five Doctrinal Hills We Are Willing to Die On
+Five Doctrinal Hills I Am Willing to Die On

-The Reformation era brought about what Christian history refers to as the Five Solas that differentiated the true Church from the apostate church (Sola Scriptura, Sola Fide, Sola Gratia, Sola Christo, and Soli Deo Gloria).
+The Reformation era brought about what Christian history refers to as the Five Solas—Sola Scriptura, Sola Christo, Sola Fide, Sola Gratia, and Soli Deo Gloria—which differentiated the true Church from the apostate church.
 Marked by the love and kindness of Jesus Christ, deeperChristian affirms and embraces the Five Solas as written below—we stand here as a ministry: unbending, incorrigible, and immovable.

 The Five Solas of deeperChristian